1856 – Bridging The Father Of Waters.

 In a series of court cases, steamboat interests claimed that the bridge was an impediment to navigation, and In the most famous of these cases, Hurd et al. v.
 Railroad Bridge Company, a young Abraham Lincoln defended the railroad in September 1857.
 The case concluded with a hung jury, allowing the railroad to continue using the bridge.

 Four months passed before the bridge was fully repaired after the Effie Afton damaged it in May 1856.
-This photograph, taken from a point upstream near the Col. Davenport House on the island, is one of only two photos of the first Rock Island Railroad Bridge that we have found thus far.
+This photograph (above), taken from a point upstream near the Col. Davenport House on the island, is one of only two photos of the first Rock Island Railroad Bridge that we have found thus far.
 It was probably taken around 1860.
-Below is the other photo – taken in 1860 from east of the Col. Davenport House.
-Both photos show some new V-shaped cables that were added to the fixed spans, sometime after the Effie Afton incident, to supply additional support to the bridge.
+Notice how it shows some new V-shaped cables that were added to the fixed spans, sometime after the Effie Afton incident, to supply additional support to the bridge.

 Once the Civil War started, the bridge became an important component in the Union Army’s war effort – remaining in place until replaced by an updated bridge in 1866.